Question: What is the time limit to file a claim to auto insurance after a collision?

-State laws vary on how long one can take to make a claim (or file a lawsuit).
-If there is no statute of limitations that a state mandates then an insurance company has their own internal guidelines that one must follow to place a claim within a prescribed time period.
-To give you a very generalized time limit for making claims it would normally be required to be done within a year or 2 for physical damages to a vehicle.
+If there is no specific statute of limitations by the state to make a claim (or file a lawsuit), then an insurance company has their own internal guidelines that one must follow to place a claim within a prescribed time period.
+To give you a very generalized time limit for making claims it would normally be required to be done within a year or two for physical damages to a vehicle.

 For example, your policy may state that you have one year from the date the claim arose (the date the injury or accident occurred), or from the date the claim was filed, or from the date the claim was denied, to file suit.